HomeCalculatorsChemistryAtom Economy Calculator

 Chemistry

 Calculate atom economy (AE) and atom efficiency of chemical reactions.
-Key green chemistry metric for measuring how much of the reactant mass ends up in the desired product.
+A key green chemistry metric for how much reactant mass ends up in the product.

 180 g/mol